 In order to make these appointments for our young patients more fun, we’ve created our 7&Up Club, a special program designed with their age group in mind.
 Imagine earning points for being a great patient and having a great smile!
-With Thomas and Leitner Orthodontics, you get to join a membership club of lucky users who earn points for doing all kinds of awesome things.
+With Tripp Leitner Orthodontics, you get to join a membership club of lucky users who earn points for doing all kinds of awesome things.
 And the best part is that you get to use your points to play games, order gift cards and more!

 Early evaluation provides both timely detection of problems and greater opportunity for more effective treatment.
 Quick intervention guides growth and development, preventing serious problems later.
 When orthodontic intervention is not necessary, an orthodontist can carefully monitor growth and development, and then begin treatment as required.